 Born in 1987, trumpeter Andre Schoch has studied at the Hamburg University of Music and Theatre with Professor Matthias Höfs since 2007.
 Andre received his first trumpet lesson at the age of 8 from Ansgar Dümchen.
 From 2004-2007, he was a preparatory student at the University of Music in Karlsruhe studying with professor Reinhold Friedrich and Klaus Bräker.
 At a young age, Andre began performing with various youth orchestras such as the Baden-Württemberg State Youth Orchestra, the German Youth Philharmonic (JDP) and the Schleswig-Holstein Festival Orchestra.
 From 2010-2012, he was a member of the Berlin Philharmonic Orchestral Academy, receiving lessons from Gábor Tarkövi.
 In the years from 2009-2011 Andre performed as associate principal trumpet of the Gewandhausorchester Leipzig.
 For the 2013/2014 season he is engaged as principal trumpet with the German Opera Berlin.
 Additionally, Andre is regularly engaged as principal trumpet for concerts with the Munich Philharmonic, the Munich Radio Symphony, the Gewandhausorchester Leipzig, the German Opera Berlin, the Hamburg Philharmonic and the Deutsche Symphonie-Orchester Berlin.

 The young trumpeter is a prizewinner at various competitions, including first prize from the Elise-Meyer-Foundation competition, the "Musikpreis" from the Werner-Stober-Foundation in Karlsruhe, the "Ritter-Preis" from the Oscar and Vera Ritter Foundation and a scholarship from the Yamaha Music Foundation of Europe.
 Since 2009, Andre receives scholarship funding from the Studienstiftung des Deutschen Volkes.
 In the years 2012 and 2013, Andre has also been promoted by the Mozart Society Dortmund.
 Various masterclasses, concerts and recordings have led Andre to Madagascar, China, Japan, Taiwan, Spain, Italy and the United States.
 As a soloist Andre has performed with the Polish Chamber Orchestra at the Mecklenburg-Vorpommern Festspiele, and the Prague Chamber Orchestra in the Dortmund Konzerthaus, among other orchestras.
 In 2012, Andre toured Taiwan and China giving solo concerts, recitals and masterclasses at the Shanghai Conservatory of Music as well as the Taipei National University of the Arts and other schools.
 2013 brought Andre the opportunity to perform as a soloist in Japan.
 Andre is also in demand as a chamber musician.
 Among other ensembles, he is a member of "10forBrass" and has performed with such brass ensembles as German Brass, NDR Brass, Leipzig Brass and World Brass.
-Currently, Andre Schoch is the second trumpet play of the with the Berliner Philharmoniker.
+Since 2017 Andre Schoch is second trumpeter of the Berliner Philharmoniker.